ioBroker/ioBroker.link/README.md

 ### My local device supports only TCP/UDP protocol.
 Is a connection to TCP/UDP devices also possible?
 Yes.
 In order to connect to local TCP/UDP devices please use ioBroker.link-box: https://www.npmjs.com/package/iobroker.link-box

-### How do I grant an access to my local ioBroker installation?
+### How do I grant access to my local ioBroker installation?
 Anyone who should be granted access to a local ioBroker installation has to be explicitly configured in the ioBroker.link adapter settings.
 No one has access by default.
 That means that you also have to configure yourself in order to be able to connect to your own local ioBroker installation.

 ### How and where do I create the user that I'd like to grant the access to my local installation?